relativitydev/server-relativity-templates/README.md

 # server-relativity-templates
-The Relativity Server Templates are compatible with Visual Studio 2022 and consist of Project Templates as well as templates for individual files.
+The Visual Studio Templates for Relativity Server enable you to easily build extensions for Relativity Server, such as Custom Agents, Custom Pages, Event Handlers and Kepler Services.
+These templates are compatible with Visual Studio 2022 and consist of Project Templates as well as templates for individual files.

 ---

 ## Installation

-To install all of the templates:
+To install all templates:
 1. Build the solution [AllRelativityTemplates.sln](https://github.com/relativitydev/server-relativity-templates/blob/main/Source/VSIX/AllRelativityTemplates.sln) in Visual Studio 2022.
 2. Find the location of the generated .vsix file in the Visual Studio build output.
-3. In File Explorer, double click the .vsix file and click the “Install” button.
+3. In File Explorer, double click the .vsix file and click the **Install** button.
 If Visual Studio is already open, you will have to restart it for the templates to populate.

 ## Project Templates

-To create a project using a Project Template, choose File -> New -> Project from the VS2022 menu, or right-click on the solution in the Solution Explorer, and choose Add -> New Project.
+To create a project using a Project Template, choose **File** -> **New** -> **Project** from the VS2022 menu, or right-click on the solution in the Solution Explorer, and choose **Add** -> **New Project**.

 - Agent templates
     - Relativity Server Agent